Supreme Court sides with administration over Education Department grants

 The U.S. Supreme Court on Friday sided with the Trump administration, at least for now, in a dispute over the Department of Education's freeze of DEI-related grants.
 The administration has taken several grievances to the high court recently, but this was the first of its legal theories to stick.

-Friday's case involved the Department of Education's decision to halt millions of dollars in grant funding that had already been appropriated by Congress.
-The funding went to two grant programs within the Department of Education targeting teacher shortages.
-The programs provide teacher training and professional development for aspiring educators.
-Recipients include "high need" institutions, nonprofits, Historically Black Colleges and Universities, and Tribally Controlled Colleges and Universities.
+The Education Department funding went to two grant programs targeting teacher shortages.
+Recipients included "high need" institutions, nonprofits, Historically Black Colleges and Universities, and Tribally Controlled Colleges and Universities.

 The Department of Education cut nearly all of the existing grants in February, notwithstanding the fact that Congress had already appropriated the funds to be spent for these specific purposes.
 The administration said it eliminated 104 of 109 grants because they "fund discriminatory practices–including in the form of DEI."

-The Department also sent letters to the recipients stating that their programs violate federal Civil Rights laws by discriminating based on race, sex, or other protected characteristics.
+The Department also sent letters to the recipients stating that their programs violated federal civil rights laws by discriminating based on race, sex, or other protected characteristics.

 Eight states whose universities and nonprofits had their grants terminated–California, Massachusetts, New Jersey, Colorado, Illinois, Maryland, New York, and Wisconsin–sued in federal district court.
 The challengers argued that the Department of Education's decision to cancel the grants violated federal law.
 In response, the government argued that it was well within its broad regulatory authority to cancel the grants because the so-called "DEI initiatives" were no longer aligned with government policy.